frazierjason/N1mmCommands-TouchPortal/README.md

 (screenshot of empty looking tablet TP page)

 If your tablet cannot connect to your PC, it will prompt an error.
-Please refer to the "Guides & Help" materials on TouchPortal's website to fix the issue and get your tablet connected to your PC, before any next steps or buying upgrades.
+Please refer to the FAQ link below, or the "Guides & Help" materials on TouchPortal's website to fix the issue and get your tablet connected to your PC, before performing any further steps or buying the upgrade.

 https://www.touch-portal.com/faq.php?faqId=touch-portal-cannot-connect